 is a dance and theatre artist.
 She works as a movement teacher, therapist, and astrological guidance counselor.
 She recently co-founded Gemini Hill in the Hudson Valley, a community farm and arts incubator.
 Poetry is a new love that has been nurtured by the talented group at Sweet Action poetry.
 More: www.corynakasue.com

-Emily Blair’s poetry has appeared in Gulf Coast, Sixth Finch, Juked, Indiana Review, New Ohio Review, cream city review, Gettysburg Review and the Brooklyn Poets Anthology, among other places.
-She received a New York Foundation of the Arts Fellowship in Poetry in 2014 and in Fiction in 2006, and is the author of the illustrated chapbook Idaville (Booklyn Artists’ Alliance, 2010).
+Emily Blair’s poetry has appeared in Barrow Street, Bone Bouquet, Gulf Coast, Sixth Finch, Juked, The Journal, Indiana Review, New Ohio Review, cream city review, Gettysburg Review and the Brooklyn Poets Anthology, among other places.
+She received a New York Foundation of the Arts Fellowship in Poetry in 2014 and in Fiction in 2006, and is the author of the illustrated chapbooks The Nature of Hairwork (Dancing Girl Press, 2019) and Idaville (Booklyn Artists’ Alliance, 2010).
 Also a visual artist, she creates multimedia books and collaborates with social practice artist Michelle Illuminato under the name Next Question.

 Joanna Oltman Smith